 Then there is a second and circumstantial sense in which they are the flock of slaughter, namely, that they should have to undergo the loss of life for the truth's sake.
 Hence, those people that have been slain in the way I have been describing, and are brought to receive Jesus Christ, what can they not undergo?
-The apostle, when he, saw the enemy killing one and killing another saw the Jews and Rome at it every day.
+The apostle, when he saw the enemy killing one and killing another, saw the Jews and Rome at it every day.
 Well, Paul, what do you say to this?
 Ah, not surprised at it.
-"It is written, For your sake we are killed all the day long; we are counted like sheep for the slaughter."
+"It is written, For thy sake we are killed all the day long; we are counted like sheep for the slaughter."
 Why, are you not beaten, Paul?
 Oh, no. "In all these things we are more than conquerors, through him that loved us."
 The words I have just mentioned are a quotation from the 44th Psalm, and I must go to that Psalm again.
-Recounting the sufferings, they had undergone, and also in a spirit of prophecy as to what they should undergo, see how firm they stood under it all.
-"All this is come upon us; yet have we not forgotten you; nor could all that the prophets endured, make them forget their dear covenant God; nor could all that the apostles endured make them forget their dear Lord Jesus Christ.
-"What, mean you," said one, "to weep and to break my heart? for I am ready, not to go bound only, but also to die at Jerusalem for the name of the Lord Jesus."
-"We have not forgotten you, neither have we dealt falsely in your covenant;" we have abode by the blood of the covenant, by the order of the covenant, by the stability of the covenant, by the Mediator, the Great Shepherd, who was brought again from the dead through the blood of the everlasting covenant; we have stood as iron pillars, defended cities, and brazen walls.
-"We have not dealt falsely in your covenant;" our heart is not turned back, neither have our steps declined from your way for we know that your wisdom is infinite, and that all will end well.
+Recounting the sufferings they had • undergone, and also in a spirit of prophecy as to what they should undergo, see how firm they stood under it all.
+"All this is come upon us; yet have we not forgotten thee;" nor could all that the prophets endured make them forget their dear covenant God; nor could all that the apostles endured make them forget their dear Lord Jesus Christ, "What, mean ye," saith one, "to weep and to break mine heart? for I am ready, not to be bound only, but also to die at Jerusalem for the name of the Lord Jesus."
+We have not forgotten thee, neither have we dealt falsely in thy covenant;" we have abode by the blood of the covenant, by the order of the covenant, by the stability of the covenant, by the Mediator, the Great Shepherd, who was brought again from the dead through the blood of the everlasting covenant; we have stood as iron pillars, defenced cities, and brazen walls.
+"We have not dealt falsely in thy covenant; our heart is not turned back, neither have our steps declined from thy way;" for we know that thy wisdom is infinite, and that all will end well.
 These things are rather trying while we pass along; but at the end they will be all right.
-"Though you have sore broken us in the place of dragons, and covered us with the shadow of death," yet in all these things we are more than conquerors, through him that loved us.
-If you know what this feeling is, and know what this laying hold of Christ is, then you will know something of the blessedness of being a Christian.
+"Though thou hast sore broken us in the place of dragons, and covered us with the shadow of death," yet in all these things we are more than conquerors, through him that loved us.
+If thou knowest what this feeling is, and knowest what this laying hold of Christ is, then thou wilt know something of the blessedness of being a Christian.